Why 4-point measurements?Latest updated: April 9, 2021

 - 2 (or 3) senses (S+, S- with or without reference)

-For current control mode (galvanostatic), the instrument directly delivers the current specified in the settings through the power cables.
+For current control mode (galvanostatic), the potentiostat directly delivers the current specified in the settings through the power cables.
 In this case, the senses are only used to measure the voltage of the cell and they are not a part of the regulation process.
 The current is modulated by an adjustment of the voltage applied on a shunt inside the instrument.
-This is the reason why the user has to select a specific current range in galvanostatic mode.
+This is the reason why the user has to select a specific current range in the potentiostat known as galvanostatic mode.

 Note: as a demonstration, it is possible to connect a resistor directly to the power cables, and to short circuit the senses together (to avoid voltage fluctuations).